rajeevc17/Scanbook-Project/README.md

 Download the project.
 Start the Xampp Server.
 Load the project in htdocs folder of xampp.
-Configure the database.
+Configure the database connection.
+Import sql file in your database design tool.
-Run index.php on localhost
+Run index.php on localhost.